wandersonwhcr/k8s-examples/resources-requests/README.md

 resources-requests-memory-66db67668b-r2w28   1/1     Running   0          64s
 ```

-Resources requests work to guarantee that Pods will receive CPU and Memory as
+Resources requests work to guarantee that Pods will be allocated where CPU and
-requested and these values will be used as base on Pod scheduling.
-Requests will
+Memory are available and these values will be used as base on Pod scheduling.
-not limit CPU and Memory usage, they will be used only to allocate resources on
+Requests will not limit CPU and Memory usage, they will be used only to allocate
-nodes.
+resources on nodes.

 Resources requests can be used with resources limits to define these
 restrictions.